remykarem/remykarem.github.io/books-src/system-design-book/src/types-of-failures.md

   - Intermittent hardware issues
 - Partial failure

-  A percentage of requests succeeds
+  When a part of the system fails but still having the system run correctly.
+In this case, a percentage of requests succeeds

 - Software crashes
 - Hardware failures